Tactical Battlefield Communications Electronic Warfare

-This four-day course covers techniques for setting up intercept and jamming links for Electronic Warfare (EW) against ground to ground enemy communication signals, UAV command and data links, cell phone links and weapon control links (including IEDs).
+This five half-days course covers techniques for setting up intercept and jamming links for Electronic Warfare (EW) against ground to ground enemy communication signals, UAV command and data links, cell phone links and weapon control links (including IEDs).
 It starts with a discussion of the one-way communication link, then covers the important propagation modes for communication band EW, modern signal modulations, and the techniques for predicting intercept and jamming performance as a function of the tactical geometry and local terrain.
 Finally, it provides step by step procedures for setting up intercept and jamming links against enemy tactical communications.
 All skills taught are reinforced by carefully structured hands-on in-class problems.
-Attendees receive the textbook EW 103 by the instructor and the EW Pocket Guide, along with a full set of course notes.

 What You Will Learn: